metasophiea/SIMON_VHDL/README.md

 ## Developed Designs

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The three different designs are; Flow Logic, Register Transfer Level and the Crypto-Processor.
+The three different designs are; Flow Logic, Register Transfer Level and the Crypto-Processor.
 Each design is split into subtypes; unified, methods (and in design three, modeAndMethods) These different subtypes split out the functionality of the cipher, allowing a designer the ability to choose the level of encryption complexity they want, or the range of encryption functions available.

 #### Subtypes
 - unified<br/>